zakirullin/cognitive-load/README.md

 **Abstraction is supposed to hide complexity, here it just adds [indirection](https://fhur.me/posts/2024/thats-not-an-abstraction).** Jumping from call to call to read along and figure out what goes wrong and what is missing is a vital requirement to quickly solve a problem.
 With this architecture’s layer uncoupling it requires an exponential factor of extra, often disjointed, traces to get to the point where the failure occurs.
 Every such trace takes space in our limited working memory. `🤯`

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it did more harm than good.
-In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**
+In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.** We spent years on unnecessary mental activity and writing useless glue code with no clear business value.
+On the contrary, we made things worse for the business by forcing newcomers to learn our approaches (mental models) first.
+The time to market has worsened.

 <details>
   <summary><b>Coding principles and experience</b></summary>